After building China's railways, giant CRCC flexes muscles abroad

 In May, the company set up a unit to manage and coordinate foreign operations, according to a notice from the government’s supervisory body for state-owned firms issued in September.

-“(The reorganisation) enhances our competitiveness overseas ... and will help China’s ‘high-speed diplomacy’,” the notice quoted CRCC as saying.
+“(The reorganization) enhances our competitiveness overseas ... and will help China’s ‘high-speed diplomacy’,” the notice quoted CRCC as saying.

 An official at CRCC’s board secretary office directed Reuters to its publicity department, which did not answer repeated calls for comment.